Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Yellow Zone: 3–5 warning signs

-Status: Problems emerging but not yet critical
+Status: Problems emerging but not yet critical.

-Action: Proactive intervention needed
+Action: Proactive intervention needed.

 Response protocol:

-Schedule 1-on-1s (within 3 days): If signals are clustered around specific people, schedule focused conversations to understand what’s wrong.
+If signals cluster around specific people, schedule focused conversations to understand what’s wrong.

-Team check-in (if spread): If signals are widespread, address with the whole team: “I’ve noticed some changes in how we’re working together.
+Use clear framing: “I’ve noticed some changes in how we’re working together.
 Let’s talk about what’s happening.”

-Implement fixes (within 2 weeks): Based on conversations, make concrete changes - adjust workload, clarify roles, address conflicts, add support.
+Translate conversations into concrete changes — adjust workload, clarify roles, address conflicts, add support.

-Recheck weekly: Track whether signals improve, stabilize, or worsen.
+Track whether signals improve, stabilize, or worsen.

 Week 1 check reveals 4 signals:

-1 person: Communication drop + quality variance + energy decline
+1 person: Communication drop + quality variance + energy decline.

-Team-wide: Conflict avoidance
+Team-wide: Conflict avoidance.

 Response: This is primarily an individual issue (3 signals on 1 person) plus 1 team dynamic issue.